den-is/ktempl/README.md

 More details on how to obtain that file can be found [here][kubeconfigdoc].

-## Template scope variables
+## Template language and scope variables

+Templates are formated using [Go template language][gotemplate] and support [Sprig template library][sprig].

-Two variables passed to template for rendering:
+Two main variables are passed to template for rendering:

 - `.Nodes` - list of nodes returned by Kubernetes
 - `.Values` - dictionary of key=values passed to ktempl using `--set` or `values:` in config file.